Pests in Gardens and Landscapes: Quick Tips

 When weeds invade your landscape:

-- Remove small weeds by hand before they set seed.
+- Remove small weeds by hand before they flower and set seed.

 - Use a dandelion knife or similar tool to dig up and destroy all roots and underground parts of perennial weeds without disturbing the soil.